This article provides an opportunity for you to reflect on your leadership.

 This may look like two totally different sets of people, yet there is much less difference between the two categories than may first appear – they are bound together by the identical wound that they carry – a belief that they are simply not good enough.
 Indeed individuals may flip between these two places, between inflation and deflation.
 For example a person may be in a leadership role at work where they exhibit some of the inflated traits, but at home their partner leads, and they follow and exhibit some of the deflated traits.

-What is missing here is support.
+What is missing here, for the wounded Sovereign, is support.
 As I said previously, I work with the idea that poor leadership comes from wounding in the Sovereign archetype, which is caused by believing we are ‘not good enough’.
-This belief comes from a lack of support, a lack of blessing which in turn leads to a lack of self esteem and self belief, and a deep lack of confidence.This is a wound that many of us carry as individuals, and it is also a wound that is compounded and encouraged by the society that we live in.
+This belief comes from a lack of support, a lack of blessing which in turn leads to a lack of self esteem and self belief, and a deep lack of confidence.This is a wound that many of us carry as individuals, and it is also a wound that is compounded and encouraged by the society in which we live.
 We are simply not given the message that we are good enough, just as we are.
-It starts when we are first born.
+This starts when we are first born.
 I remember watching in shock as a friend’s mother told her young baby, who was crying for milk, ‘You’ll just have to wait till it’s feeding time.
 When you’re bringing in the money, then you’ll be able to dictate the routines of this household.’
-This poor child (although clearly too young to understand this communication) will certainly not be growing up to believe he is worthy just for being him – that he will be loved and cared for no matter what.
+This poor child (although clearly too young to understand this particular piece of communication) will certainly not be growing up to believe he is worthy just for being him – that he will be loved and cared for no matter what.
 Only when he is bringing in the money will he have value, and only then will his needs be taken seriously.
 Many babies and children pick up a similar message, with parents not having the time to hold them or give them as much attention as they would like, but instead the child is praised for being ‘good’ or ‘quiet’ or for ‘helping’ or achieving in some way or for looking neat, or pretty.
 At school we are also required to perform if we wish to be approved of, and this is quite relentless throughout our childhood, with a constant requirement to improve on previous grades.
 There’s very little opportunity to reach a point where we are told we can rest – we are good enough.
 Advertising too tells us that if we want approval we need to work hard constantly – to have perfect bodies, skin, cars, houses, muscles, breasts and so on.
 We are not getting the message here that how we are is good enough – quite the opposite in fact.
 We’re being told we need to work hard and achieve or perform in order to be accepted and to be ok.
 To find a partner who will love us we need to starve ourselves or exercise relentlessly, or work hard to earn enough money to buy flashy cars or other paraphernalia.
 We need to go through prolonged beauty routines or have surgery, hair removal – the list is endless and the message is clear – for goodness sake don’t just be yourself – that’s just NOT ok.
 You’re not good enough just as you are.
-When people bring this wound in to their leadership they will find it hard to lead from an authentic place – to admit to their human limitations, to ask for guidance when they’re unsure, to ask for time off when they’re ill, to ask for support when they’re overwhelmed.
+When people bring this wound in to their leadership they will find it hard to lead from an authentic place – to admit to their human limitations, to ask for guidance when they’re unsure, to ask for time off when they’re ill, or to ask for support when they’re overwhelmed.

-Equally, the People will not WANT their Leader to behave like this – to show any vulnerability.
+Equally, the People will not want their Leader to behave like this – to show any vulnerability.
 The People are, by and large, carrying the same Sovereign wound.
 They want their leader to be the one who, by some superhuman effort, achieves what they cannot – is able to reach perfection.
 They won’t want a leader who is like them – who has vulnerabilities, insecurities, indecisiveness, bad days etc. If they can’t stand these aspects of themselves and see them as failings, then they will not be able to tolerate a leader who is like this.
 They will be looking for the ‘missing’ parts of themselves in their leader, and they will demand perfection, strength, authority etc. But this is not possible.
 Everyone makes mistakes, even the strongest person has moments of weakness and the most authoritative person has moments of indecision.

 So the dynamic is set, with both the Leader and the People buying in to a situation where the Leader is required to be superhuman.
-This, (being clearly impossible as he/she is human!) requires the Leader to hide certain aspects of themselves, their weakness, vulnerability, sickness etc, and so they are forced to to put these aspects in to shadow.
-It also requires the ‘followers’ to hide their gifts and strengths, so that they can be led, (and because they mustn’t step in and help out their leader, that wouldn’t be playing the game!)
+This, being clearly impossible as he/she is human! requires the Leader to hide certain aspects of themselves, their weakness, vulnerability, sickness etc, and so they are forced to put these aspects in to shadow.
+It also requires the ‘followers’ to hide their gifts and strengths, so that they can be led, because they mustn’t step in and help out their leader, that wouldn’t be playing the game!
 Hiding their gifts and strengths also ensures that they themselves will never run the risk of being put up in that place of impossible demands.
 The People expect impossible things of leaders and then sit back and watch as the cracks begin to show.
 They are quick to judge a leader who is failing and they struggle to see their leaders as human beings.
 The Leaders will often happily buy into these projections rather than questioning them, they will work hard to live up to perfection and super human requirements as this is their way of trying to show the world they are good enough.What happens if we’re not leading from Sovereign?

 If we can’t rest in our true sovereignty and authority then we will resort to using contorted versions of the other archetypes in order to push through our leadership role.
 I’ll describe what this might look like by going through each of the other archetypes in turn, starting with the Lover: